 Strain on communications.

 HBR.com writes: “Scaling becomes a problem of less because humans and human organizations can only handle so much cognitive load.
 In other words, successful scaling means finding ways to limit the number of things that people are expected to focus on and execute.”
 The team lunches we had helped me stay focused as it was a direct line of dialogue with my managers.
 However, the more people work in a company, the less time the leadership can spend with each individual.
 You must still make sure that everyone is moving towards the common goals and know what people and teams are up to, but you have less and less time to communicate with people directly.
 The solution?
-Automated goal setting or weekly planning solutions.
+Automated goal setting and weekly planning!

 “Weekdone has helped me to stay connected and keep on collaborating with my team” Michele Puccio, the Sales Director at Arrow has said.
 Using it myself, I can say it helps to avoid a lot of issues.
 It also helps to integrate new people into our team quickly.
 If employees have problems it always shows in their weekly progress report as they get less done than normal.
 A good manager notices things like this and intervenes and solve these problems before they start affecting the team.
 Sujan Patel writes about some other dangers with scaling a company.
 One of those is ignoring issues that pop up.
 “Growth, especially if it happens quickly, takes almost everyone out of their comfort zone.
 There are bound to be personnel, personality and product issues along the way.”